Shopify/javascript/packages/eslint-plugin-shopify/docs/rules/restrict-full-import.md

 ## Rule Details

-This rule aims to restrict the imports of specified modules to only be an import of specific properties.
-This does **not** mean that you are not importing from the module, it simply means that you only extract the properties you need.
+This rule prevents default imports for a configurable list of modules.
+This is **not** a module blacklist; individual properties can still be imported, including those from the list of modules provided to this rule.

 This rule takes a single argument, an array of module names that should not be fully imported.